Fallout (franchise): Magic: The Gathering: Fallout (2024)

 A set of four pre-constructed decks for Magic: The Gathering based on all previous Fallout video games was released by Wizards of the Coast under license from Bethesda on March 8, 2024, as part of the Universes Beyond program of cross-over Magic products.
 These decks were designed for the Commander format of multiplayer Magic and represent different factions: Survivors, Legions, Scientists, and Mutants.
 The set contains a total of 146 new cards, representing characters, equipment, vaults, and other elements of the Fallout games, along with reprints of older cards all with new art depicting the post-apocalyptic setting.

 Fallout Factions (2024)

 The tabletop skirmishing wargame, Fallout Factions, was announced by Modiphius Entertainment on September 10, 2022, during their online event, ModCon 2022.
 The game's first release, Fallout Factions: Nuka World, is played using miniatures of three Raider gangs: the Operators, the Pack, and the Disciples, which were originally introduced in Fallout 4s Nuka-World add-on.
 The game's miniatures were also announced to be compatible with Fallout: Wasteland Warfare.
 On September 15, 2023, it was announced via newsletter that the game would be released in 2024.

+Fallout Power Play

+Fallout: Power Play is a card game released by Modiphius Entertainment in January 2026.
+It is advertised as a competitive card game for 2–4 players where players can control of one of four iconic Factions, Brotherhood of Steel, Enclave, Raiders, and Super Mutants.
+Players must use unique cards to battle your friends and other enemies the game throws your way.